Academics: Curriculum for a Major in Communication & New Media, Bachelor of Arts, 2014-2015 Catalog

 Total hours required for the major: 39 + 12 Language Hours

 In addition to the 39 required COMM credits, students pursuing the Bachelor of Arts must satisfy the BA Foreign Language Requirement.
-Students take core classes, elective practicum and capstone sequences, and choose one of three concentrations: 1) digital filmmaking, 2) new media, or 3) media studies.
+Students take core classes, elective practicum and capstone sequences, and choose one of three concentrations: 1) digital filmmaking, 2) new media, 3) media studies or 4) stratgic communication.
 Note: A Bachelor of Science degree is also available.

 Required Core Courses: 18 hours

 Students must complete lower-level core courses before taking 400-level courses.
 However, students are encouraged to begin taking their concentration courses concurrently.

 - COMM 302 Narrative Scriptwriting OR COMM 335 Writing Across Platforms

 - COMM 304 History of Film OR COMM 305 History of Television

 Select One of FOUR Concentration: 12 HOURS